yisyvonne/fileorganiser/README.md

 *   **Customizable:**  Easily add or modify file categories in the `file_cat` dictionary.

-*   **User-Friendly GUI:** Provides a simple Tkinter interface to select the folder to be organized.
+*   **User-Friendly GUI:** Provides a simple Tkinter interface to select the folder to be organised.

 *   **Error Handling:** Includes basic error handling to gracefully manage issues like file permissions.